jackogross123/Pewlett-Hackard-Analysis_folder/README.md

 Additionally, I wanted to find the count of each of the unique job titles for the mentorship list.
 Below is a snapshot of that table

 ![Mentorship_count](https://github.com/jackogross123/Pewlett-Hackard-Analysis_folder/blob/main/Resources/mentorship_count.png)

+As it can be seen from these two tables:

+- There are 1,549 employees that are eligible to be a mentor.
+- 675 these people are Senior Staff or Senior Engineers.

+Thankfully, the future generation of employees will have some senior individuals to look up to.